tonylanglet/keepersecurity-powershell/README.md

 # Keeper Security with Powershell
 Being able to use the Keeper security SDK with Powershell.
 The SDK is reliant on python and by calling python scripts in Powershell we'll be able to achieve the same result as the Keeper security cmd promt (KeeperCommander).

+**_Be aware that having a UID using starting with '-' is not support in the powershell module but a solution for it is on its way_**

 ## Getting Started

 ### Prerequisites